rrw-zilliqa/dev-portal-2/zq2/docs/staking/delegatedstaking.md

 1. **Install an RPC Node**
    Set up and configure a compatible RPC node to interact with the blockchain.
+   Refer to the [link](../nodes/node.md) for node installation.

 2. **Deploy the Staking Contract**
-   Choose the staking variant (Liquid or Non-Liquid) and deploy the appropriate contract.
+   Choose the staking variant (Liquid or Non-Liquid) and deploy the appropriate contract.The process of contract deployment is outlined [here](https://github.com/Zilliqa/delegated_staking?tab=readme-ov-file#contract-deployment).

 3. **Manage Commission**
    Set and adjust the commission rates for the staking pool as required.